 While Bandit's ingenious imaginary emu Shaun may be the easier option for a pet (because it’s *imaginary*), it's hard not to watch Bluey and immediately want to add a new dog to your household.
 The adorable animated series is a hit with parents and kids around the world, thanks to the boundless love and imaginative play exhibited by the Heeler family at its center.
 Bandit, Chili, Bluey, and Bingo may be dogs, but they're also one of TV's most relatable families.
 However, even the most ardent Bluey fan may find themselves wondering exactly what kind of dog Bluey is.

-There's a reason Bluey is a hit with parents and kids alike.
+There's a reason Bluey is beloved by parents and kids alike.
 It's the rare cartoon that doesn't talk down to its young viewers, and as a result, the Australian series has been known to make adults shed a tear or two in between belly laughs.
 Given just how charming the Heeler family is, it's not surprising that it may inspire you to look into bringing home your very own Bluey.
 But before you start checking out your local shelter, you'll need to know what kind of dog Bluey is in the first place — and whether or not a real-life Bluey would be the right fit for your family.

 What kind of dog is Bluey?

-Bluey's last name gives the answer to this question away: She’s a blue heeler, which is also known as an Australian cattle dog (what all the members of the Bluey’s family are).
+Bluey's last name gives the answer to this question away: She’s a blue heeler, which is also known as an Australian cattle dog (what all the members of Bluey’s family are).
 This is fitting since the Heelers are residents of Australia, where the breed originated.
 Interestingly, not all of the characters on Bluey have breed-specific names.
 For instance, Bluey's best friend Chloe is a Dalmatian, and her next-door neighbor Judo is a spitz.

 But in the case of Bluey, her last name makes it clear what sort of dog she is.
 Plus, her first name is fitting since she's blue — although you should make sure the little ones in your family don't expect real blue heelers to come in such a vivid shade of the color.
 The dogs do have a bit of a blue tint to their coats, but most of them look more like Bluey's cousin Muffin than they do Bluey and Bandit in real life.
-Australian cattle dogs also have red coats, a variation of the breed sometimes called “Red Heelers” represented by Bluey’s Chili and Bingo.
+Australian cattle dogs also have red coats, a variation of the breed sometimes called “red heelers,” which is represented by Bluey’s Chili and Bingo.

 What are blue heelers like in real life?